Consumer medicine information

 Talk to your doctor about the right methods of contraception for you and your partner.

-If you have not told your doctor about any of the above, tell them before you start taking Rozlytrek.
+If you have not told your doctor about any of the above, tell him/ her before you start taking Rozlytrek.

-Some medicines may interfere with Rozlytrek and affect how it works.
+Rozlytrek and other medicines may interfere with each other.
 These include:

 • nilotinib, topotecan, lapatinib and mitoxantrone used to treat cancer